-The off shoulder dress trend, in effect, has existed since the mid 1800s with the queens in the Victorian era popularising the silhouette.
 There was no Instagram or Pinterest to validate the popularity of the trend back then, but things have changed two centuries since.
-Today, when off shoulder dresses are back in vogue, netizens across the world are busy pinning their favourite off shoulder dress and googling the trend vociferously.
+Today, when off-shoulder dresses are back in vogue, netizens across the world are busy pinning their favorite off-shoulder dress and googling the trend vociferously.

 And what’s interesting is the increased interest in the trend in India over the past 10 months.
-Google Trends reports show that the search index for off shoulder dresses have gone up from 17 in October 2015 to a 100 in July 2016, placing India on the list of the top 8 countries googling this trend the most.
+Google Trends reports show that the search index for off-shoulder style has gone up from 17 in October 2015 to 100 in July 2016, placing India on the list of the top 8 countries googling this trend the most.

 The collective number of Instagram likes garnered across images featuring the trend on these Bollywood style icons is 7,10,027.
 That’s an average of a whopping 1,42,005 likes per image!